-The underlying rating on the Bonds is currently AA+ by Fitch Ratings (Fitch), Aa2 by Moody's Investors Service, Inc. (Moody's) and AA+ by Standard & Poor's Ratings Services (S&P).
+The Bonds are currently rated AA+ by Fitch Ratings (Fitch), Aa2 by Moody's Investors Service, Inc. (Moody's) and AA+ by Standard & Poor's Ratings Services (S&P).
 Each of the following Schedules has been approved by the respective Rating Agency indicated.